Donald Trump Says He Has ‘Obligation To End Corruption’ After Asking Ukraine, China To Investigate Bidens

 Following his controversial call with Ukrainian president Volodymyr Zelensky, Donald Trump continues to keep his sights on Democratic rival Joe Biden.
-During the call, Trump pressured Zelensky to dig up dirt on Biden and his son, Hunter — a move that sparked impeachment proceedings against Trump.
-Regardless, Trump and his camp continue to suggest that Biden pushed for the firing of Ukraine’s top prosecutor, Viktor Shokinor, to help his son, Hunter, avoid legal trouble for his role at the natural gas company that Shokinor was investigating.
+During the call, Trump pressured Zelensky to dig up dirt on Biden and his son, Hunter Biden — a move that sparked impeachment proceedings against Trump.
+Regardless, Trump and his camp continue to suggest that Joe pushed for the firing of Ukraine’s top prosecutor, Viktor Shokinor, to help his son, Hunter, avoid legal trouble for his role at the natural gas company that Shokinor was investigating.

 Trump’s plan appears to have worked.
-Ukraine’s Prosecutor General has announced that his office will be going back through his predecessor’s closer cases — including the one into Burisma — and reviewing them.
+Ukraine’s Prosecutor General has announced that his office will be going back through his predecessor’s closed cases — including the one into Burisma — and reviewing them.
 Meanwhile, Trump continues to hammer the corruption narrative and keep the focus on Biden.

 “As President I have an obligation to end CORRUPTION, even if that means requesting the help of a foreign country or countries,” he tweeted Thursday morning.
 “It is done all the time.
 This has NOTHING to do with politics or a political campaign against the Bidens.
 This does have to do with their corruption!”

-Despite the theory being pushed by team Trump, Fox News senior judicial analyst Andrew Napolitano claims that it holds no weight, Newsweek reports.
-He highlights that although Trump and his personal attorney, Rudy Giuliani, claim there is evidence of inappropriate behavior on behalf of Biden and Hunter, such evidence does not exist.
+Despite the theory being pushed by Trump’s team, Fox News senior judicial analyst Andrew Napolitano claims that it holds no weight, Newsweek reports.
+He highlights that although Trump and his personal attorney, Rudy Giuliani, claim there is evidence of inappropriate behavior on behalf of Joe and Hunter, such evidence does not exist.

 “… the prosecutors in Ukraine and even prosecutors here in the United States say there’s no there there,” he said during an interview with Fox & Friends.